-Most Graduate Assistants are appointed either for a regular academic year (9.5 months) or for 12 months.
+Most Graduate Assistants (GAs) are appointed either for a regular academic year (9.5 months) or for 12 months appointments.
 Some appointments may be for a shorter period.
 The academic-year appointment generally begins in August and ends in May.
 Students may be reappointed one or more times at the discretion of the college.
 To allow a larger number of qualified students to benefit from assistantships, the number of years that a graduate student may serve as an assistant in any capacity may be limited.

 Reappointment is dependent upon satisfactory performance and normal progress toward a graduate degree.
 As with all university faculty and staff positions, appointment and reappointment are contingent upon the availability of funds.
-Inquiries concerning funding should be directed to the Doctoral Program staff.
+Inquiries concerning funding should be directed to the student's advisor and the Doctoral Program staff.